jamestse1114/Supervised-Machine-Learning-Classification-for-Statlog-Vehicle-Silhouettes-Dataset/README.md

 5. Keras
 6. seaborn

 You can install these libraries using pip.
+To use the project Python scripts, The Jupyter notebooks contain the Python codes for the corresponding supervised learning method.
+The `Model_Ensembles` file contains all the experienced models and the combined stacking model to compare the different supervised learning methods.

 ## Contributors